Success on Pinterest

 Why is Pinterest traffic important?

 Pinterest is a search and discovery network.
-It’s where people go to curate ideas, products, dream, plans, etc. You have amazing content that fits within someone’s content discovery.
+It’s where people go to curate ideas, products, dreams, plans and more.
+Pinterest informs their buying decisions three to six months before they purchase.
+YOU have amazing content that fits within someone’s content discovery, let’s help them find it.

 Think of it like Google.
 We all want our blog posts to get in front of those searching for a particular topic we’re an expert in.
 Apply that same logic to Pinterest.